-After understanding this mechanism, the solution becomes clear.The core is to inform the template engine: this content is already in HTML format, it is safe, and there is no need for further escaping.
+After understanding this mechanism, the solution becomes clear.The core is to inform the template engine that this content is already in HTML format, it is safe, and does not need to be escaped.

-Suppose you are on the article detail page (or any content display page) and througharchiveDetailget the document content using tags, and assign the content toarticleContentVariable:
+Assuming you are on the article detail page (or other content display page) througharchiveDetailtag to obtain the document content, and assign the content toarticleContentVariable:

 {%- archiveDetail articleContent with name="Content" %}